This page looks at some practical ways to reduce the likelihood of discriminating against people with learning disabilities.

 Professor Baroness Sheila Hollins

 This can be particularly effective if the training involves or is carried out by people with learning disabilities.
-The Scottish Consortium for Learning Disabilities run co–training with people with learning disabilities for healthcare staff across NHS Greater Glasgow and Clyde Health Board and CHANGE delivers training for health professionals, medical students and others on communication and ways to support people with learning disabilities to look after their own health.
+CHANGE delivers training for health professionals, medical students and others on communication and ways to support people with learning disabilities to look after their own health.

 Dr Paula Manners is part of a multidisciplinary team teaching undergraduate medical students at St George’s University of London.
-Read about the training course - which was praised in Sir Jonathan Michael's report, Healthcare for all - in this GMC Today article (pdf).
+She writes about her learning disability training course - which was praised in Sir Jonathan Michael's report, Healthcare for all - in the GMC article Supporting patients with learning disabilities (pdf).